SchmidteServices/activeTAPI-Dyn365/docs/dyn365/introduction.md

 Welcome to _activeTAPI for Microsoft Dynamics 365_ technical and background information.

-{% hint style="info" %}
-If you are looking for marketing or licensing information, please navigate to [activeTAPI.net](https://activeTAPI.net).
+> If you are looking for marketing or licensing information, please navigate to [activeTAPI.net](https://activeTAPI.net).>
-{% endhint %}

 So far, we have tested activeTAPI with Microsoft Dynamics 365 CRM On-Premise.
 A package for Microsoft Dynamics 365 CE is available on Microsoft-AppSource.